 Cosy nights by the fire, getting wrapped up for winter walks… sensitive skin?
 Yep, all signs that we’re in the clutches of a cold snap.
 But why do we come up against tight, sensitive skin in cold weather?
 Dry skin problems don’t have to be an inevitable part of the colder season if you’ve got the right cold weather skincare strategy.
 Pull on your thinking (bobble) cap and your cosy knitwear, because we’re about to find out how.

 Who doesn’t love a toasty night in when temperatures fall outside?
 Problem is, when hot air moves in, the moisture in our skin ups and leaves.
 The result?
 Dehydrated skin.
-Just come in from the cold?
-Temperature fluctuations can dry skin out even more, leading to redness, dryness, and irritation.
-Keeping skin hydrated and moisturised will help repair and protect your skin from the drying effect of central heating, without the need to dial down the thermostat.
+Just come in from cold weather?
+Dry skin can be even worse when there are sudden temperature fluctuations, leading to sensitivity, dryness, and irritation.
+This is why if you’re suffering from dry skin in winter, it might be more to do with the inside warmth than the outside chill.

 Share this page